 We start off by taking an architectural Revit model and convert that to a 3D DWG CAD file and then import it into SketchUp.
 This helps us relate our design to the architectural design, which we see as integral to the success of these outdoor spaces.
 These designs need to communicate the location, dimensions, and style of doors, windows, building materials, and interior spaces.
 When the building of exterior and interiors are considered and planned in unison with the exterior amenity spaces, the results are stunning.
 This creates a harmonious outdoor and indoor relationship that resonates and connects people more deeply to their surroundings.
 We will iterate and refine our models to greater detail as we proceed to each phase in the project including conceptual, schematic, design development, and the construction documentation phase.
 Our SketchUp models are used from beginning to end.
 At design development and construction documentation phases, we use SketchUp and LayOut to create 3D details that include all of the outdoor elements such as, but not limited to, overhead structures, fire pits, seating, planters, fencing, BBQ counters and islands, paving surfaces, pools, hot tubs, and cabanas.
 We detail all of these elements in LayOut, first using a SketchUp model, then importing the model into LayOut.
 Not only do these LayOut documents create captivating and compelling details, but they also help better communicate these details by making them easier to understand by contractors who bid and construct them.
 This helps our clients visualize the final, end-product for the benefit of more beautiful and successful outdoor spaces.

 Bringing the design across the finish line to the construction phase.
 It's all in the details with LayOut.
-Click on the images to take a closer look at the LayOut information.

 How do you collaborate on design ideas with your team?